cryptiddddd/wormboy3/site/assets/data/tutorials/web-3.md

 GitHub Pages is static site hosting provided by GitHub.
 Every account supports one Pages site -- this site is created by making a public repository named "username.github.io" (wherein "username" is your username).
 The content of this repository will then be publicly accessible as a static site via that URL.

 GitHub Pages, by nature of being a Git repository, provides all the features GitHub offers for all other hosted repositories, and is very developer-friendly.
 There are tools, such as GitHub Actions, to manage and streamline production.

+### NekoWeb

+NekoWeb is perhaps less popular than Neocities, but it is more sincerely what Neocities wants to be.
+There are no filetype restrictions, a more accessible API for users, and membership ($3/month) provides access to FTP use.

+NekoWeb sites are plain HTML/CSS/JS, and thereby any GitHub Pages or Neocities website can easily be ported over, which the site supports.

 ### Static.App